kubernetes/enhancements/keps/sig-storage/3314-csi-differential-snapshot/README.md

 instead of handling the requests directly, the `DifferentialSnapshot` controller returns a callback URL to the user so that HTTP requests can be directed to this "out-of-band" endpoint to fetch the changed block metadata.
-This mechanism allows the response payload to be returned directly to the user, without the needs to persist them in etcd.
+This mechanism allows the response payloads to be returned directly to the user, without persisting them in etcd.

 #### Securing The HTTP Listener

-The `DifferentialSnapshot` listener that exposes the callback endpoint will be be secured by delegating the request authorisation to the Kubernetes API server using the `SubjectAccessReview` API.
+The `DifferentialSnapshot` listener that exposes the callback endpoint will be secured by delegating the request authorisation to the Kubernetes API server using the `SubjectAccessReview` API.

 ## Design Details